 In order to file documents electronically, attorneys must be admitted to practice before the Court and must be registered to file electronically.
 Upon registration, attorneys will be provided with an identification name and password that will allow access to the system.
 The identification name and password will also serve as the attorney's signature for FRCvP Rule 11 purposes on all documents that are filed electronically.
 Attorneys may register for electronic filing by submitting a registration form which is available on the eFiling section of the Forms page of the website.

-In April of 2011, the District of Connecticut implemented pay.gov, which works in conjunction with CM/ECF to allow attorneys to pay the filing fee for new Civil Complaints, Motions to Appear Pro Hac Vice, Notices of Appeal, Notices of Removal, Petitions for Writ of Habeas Corpus, and Petitions to Quash IRS Summons.
+In April of 2011, the District of Connecticut implemented pay.gov, which works in conjunction with CM/ECF to allow attorneys to pay the filing fee for new Civil Complaints, Motions to Appear Pro Hac Vice, Notices of Appeal, Notices of Removal, Petitions for Writ of Habeas Corpus, Petitions to Quash IRS Summons, as well as Motion to Quash Foreign Subpoena and/or for a Protective Order, Motion to Compel, and Application for Letter Rogatory/Discovery Pursuant to 28 USC 1782.
 Pay.gov is a secure web-based application, which allows users to submit payments online to government agencies electronically.
-The US District Court of Connecticut offers attorneys and support staff training with regards to the attorney case opening process.
 For more information, please visit our For Attorneys section.